dominiksalvet/afc-scout/readme.md

 ## Contributing

 Do you want to contribute?
 Do you have any questions?
-Then the [*CONTRIBUTING.md*](CONTRIBUTING.md) file is here for you.
+Then the [*contributing.md*](contributing.md) file is here for you.

 ## License

-Afc-scout is licensed under the [MIT License](LICENSE).
+Afc-scout is licensed under the [MIT License](license).